MarttiWu/aco-tsp/README.md

 # Results
 ## eil51
 best route: 430.396
 This was found among 30 runs and the [2opt] was set to 2.
 ![alt text](best_results/eil51/430_396.png)

 ## eil101
 best route: 653.338
 This was found among 30 runs and the [2opt] was set to 2.
 ![alt text](best_results/eil101/653_338.png)

-PS There may be chances that you cannot get the same result due to the randomness!
+PS There may be chances that you cannot get the same result due to randomness!